iamsenorespana/titanium-jsduck/README.md

 * a docs/ folder in the root of your project
 * alloy.jmk inside your app/ folder

 If an alloy.jmk already exists, it will back it up to be alloy.jmk.txt and install a fresh alloy.jmk with the post:compile command to run.
+If your docs folder already exists in the remote chance you are trying to reinstall titanium-jsduck in a mobile project, the docs folder will not be automatically overwritten.
+To force the docs folder to be overwritten, please use this command.

+	titanium-jsduck install force

 ## Viewing the Documentation